seek4science/seek/docs/ro_crates.md

 ## Workflow Hub-specific Features/Requirements

-### File Extension
+### File Format

-The Workflow RO Crate must have the file extension `.crate.zip` to be recognized by the Workflow Hub.
+The Workflow RO Crate must be zipped, and have the file extension `.crate.zip` to be recognized by the Workflow Hub.

 ### Extracted Metadata